Put simply, you'd always want to protect data when possible, so yes, Cyber Essentials is worth it.

 So as you can imagine, this law firm would view Cyber Essentials as an investment rather than a cost as it would save their organisation from serious harm if they were to ever experience a breach.

-Earlier in this article, I mentioned how almost half the UK experienced a breach or an attack, but because of schemes such as Cyber Essentials, British organisations have seen an 11% decrease in cyber security breaches or attacks according to the 2019 Cyber Security Breaches Survey.
+Earlier in this article, I mentioned how many UK businesses experienced a breach or an attack in the last 12 months, but it's worth noting that this number is decreasing because of schemes such as Cyber Essentials - for example, British organisations saw an 11% decrease in cyber security breaches or attacks according to the 2019 Cyber Security Breaches Survey.

 The proof is in the pudding, once you take your cyber security seriously, a lot of your issues today are not an issue tomorrow.